teilWERK/ewindow.org/index.md

 ## How is it implemented?

-It's based on a cheap Single Board Computer. --> [Bill of Materials](manual/EWindow-BOM)
+It's based on a cheap Single Board Computer. --> [Bill of Materials](manual/EWindow-BOM.md)

-The development of ewindow is focussing on two parts:
+The development of ewindow is focussed on two parts:

 1) Build a lightweight SIP Video Phone with Raspberry Pi support